vikchupak/Kubernetes/components/index.md

   - Allows to replace the containers themselves inside pods.
   - You interact with the Kubernetes layer, not directly with container technologies.
   - Usually 1 pod per 1 container.
 But it allows to run multiple containers inside a pod.
   - Kubernetes creates virtual network out-of-the-box.
-In Kubernetes, each pod gets its own **internal** IP address, NOT containers. **Direct Pod-to-Pod** communication - all pods in a cluster can communicate with each other using these IPs **regardless of they belong to different services**.
+In Kubernetes, each pod gets its own **internal** IP address, NOT containers. **Direct Pod-to-Pod** communication - all pods in a cluster can communicate with each other using these IPs **regardless of they belong to different services/nodes**.
   - Pods are **ephemeral(the term comes from the Greek word ephemeros, which means "lasting only a day.")**, which means they can die very easily.
 In general, something ephemeral is designed to be temporary, only existing for as long as it's needed, and then discarded.
       - For, example when a container/application crashes, the pod will die and a new pod will be created in its place. **New IP will be assigned on re-creation**